top of page

 Contact: BuzzClub@sussex.ac.uk

-Running: July to Sept (can join at any point)
+Running: June to August (join at any point)

 Why choose this project?

-a) do bumblebees change their activity patterns in a heatwave?
+a) Do bees change their activity patterns in response to high temperatures?

-b) which plants do they visit during a heatwave?
+b) Which plants do they visit during hot days?

 How can you help?

-We need people around the country to observe bumblebees before, during and after a heatwave and let us know when you saw them, what you saw, and what flowers they liked!
-This will need to be done three times a day within a short time period - we will advise you as to when.
+We need people around the country to observe bees once a week during the summer months (June to August) and let us know when you saw them, what you saw, and what flowers they liked!
+This will need to be done only three times a day, once a week.
 Below are the documents you will need to take part in this project - they will also be emailed to you when you sign up.

 What do you get out of it?

 During this project you will learn to identify plants and bumblebees, get better acquainted with those in your garden and contribute to essential science!
-You will be supported throughout by Yanet and Issy - we will hold a webinar to answer any of your questions ready for the expected heatwaves this year!
+You will be supported throughout by Yanet and Issy via email.

 bottom of page